Carnegie Mellon Silicon Valley: The Fence

-In August 2008, the graduating class of 2008 presented a gift to the university by installing their own Carnegie Mellon University fence on the Silicon Valley campus.
+In August 2008, the graduating class 2008 presented a gift to the university by installing their own Carnegie Mellon University fence on the Silicon Valley campus.
 The fence is a Carnegie Mellon tradition on the main campus where different student organizations repaint a long fence in the middle of the campus to promote a cause or spread a certain message.
 Members of the class of 2008 collected money to hire a contractor to build and install a 10-foot fence, that was then subsequently painted with images symbolizing the west coast (like the Golden Gate Bridge, or NASA's Hangar One).
 The fence was dedicated to Randy Pausch who died in 2008 (the top of the fence reads "Dedicated to Randy Pausch").
 The remaining money was also donated and gift-matched to a total of $1000 to the Randy Pausch Memorial Fund.

 Alumni

 Many of CMUSV's alumni go on to work in nearby Silicon Valley companies including Google and Facebook.
-ECE PhD graduate Heng-Tze Cheng created the wide and deep learning system for recommendation system at Google.
-Faculty Joy Ying Zhang and research staff of Mobile Technologies (creator of Jibbigo) was acquired by Facebook.
+ECE Ph.D. graduate Heng-Tze Cheng created the wide and deep learning system for recommendation system at Google.
+Faculty Joy Ying Zhang and the research staff of Mobile Technologies (creator of Jibbigo) were acquired by Facebook.